mendeljacks/orma/README.md

 ## Custom SQL

-For internal use, Orma allows custom sql strings for features that do not yet have an Orma syntax.
+For internal use (as in not passing in data from a public API), Orma allows custom sql strings for features that do not yet have an Orma syntax.
 To do this, simply include an SQL string and skip validation:

 ```js
 import { orma_query } from 'orma'